Stocks tumble on recession fears, with the S&P 500 nearing a bear market

 History shows that the faster an index enters into a bear market, the shallower they tend to be.
 Historically, stocks have taken 251 days (8.3 months) to fall into a bear market.
 When the S&P 500 has fallen 20% at a faster clip, the index has averaged a loss of 28%.

-The longest bear market lasted 61 months and ended in March 1942 and cut the index by 60%.
+The longest bear market lasted 61 months and ended in March 1942, with the index tumbling 60%.

 What's driving the market down?

-A rash of disappointing retail earnings has sparked the most recent selloff, with Target losing a quarter of its value after reporting quarterly results that fell far short of analysts' forecasts.
+A rash of disappointing earnings reports by major retailers has sparked the most recent selloff, with Target losing a quarter of its value after reporting quarterly results that fell far short of analysts' forecasts.
 Inflation, especially for shipping costs, dragged its operating margin.

 Target's report came a day after Walmart said its profit took a hit from higher costs.
 Investors interpreted the reports as evidence that inflation is weighing on consumers, who are holding back on purchasing big-ticket items and changing from national brands to less expensive store brands.